top of page

 Wildlife Tracking Online Course

 This course is designed to increase your familiarity with tracks and sign of northeastern mammals and introduce you to a set of practices to enhance your learning process.
-Suitable for total beginner through intermediate-level trackers.

 Online course enrollment includes: